benjaminion/LLL_docs/lll_reference.rst

 -------

 A string in LLL is represented internally as a single 32 byte word, with the string left-aligned to the high-order byte in the (big-endian) word.
-Any characters beyond the 32nd are ignored by the compiler.
-Permissible characters in strings vary according to which representation is used.
+Any bytes beyond the 32nd are ignored by the compiler.
+Note that a character may be represented by more than one byte since text is UTF-8 encoded by the compiler.
+Permissible characters in strings vary according to which of the representations is used.

 There are two ways to represent strings in LLL: